General

 New York City, often referred to as the Big Apple, is renowned for many things – its towering skyline, bustling streets, and vibrant culture.
 However, it also has a somewhat notorious reputation for being a dirty city.
 There are several factors that contribute to this perception and understanding them can shed light on why New York City struggles to maintain cleanliness.

-See also Who Were The Last 10 Governors Of New York
+See also Who Wrote New York State Of Mind

 Firstly, the sheer size and density of the city’s population plays a significant role in its cleanliness challenges.
 With over 8 million inhabitants spread across just 305 square miles, the city is constantly bustling with activity.
 The high population density means there is a constant demand for services such as waste management and sanitation, which can sometimes put a strain on the city’s resources.
 Additionally, the sheer volume of people moving around the city can lead to increased littering and general wear and tear on public spaces.